 Biology: Describe specimens using size, colour, shape, and texture; label biological drawings correctly

-5. Complete practical training before April registration
+5. Have the course underway before April registration

 How many questions are in Paper 5?
 Paper 5 typically contains 2--4 questions split across two sections.
 Section A covers one component and Section B covers the other.
 The exact number of sub-questions varies from year to year.